-- b) APPROVALS: The FSA of BiH has approved MON-Ø4Ø32-6 GE soybeans for import for animal feed.
-No GE seeds or planting material have been approved for cultivation or for confined filed trials. - c) STACKED or PYRAMIDED EVENT APPROVALS: BiH's existing regulations do not have any special provisions to deal with stacked events.
-The "GMO" Council has yet to discuss this issue.

-d) FIELD TESTING: There are no field tests of GE plants being conducted.
-The 2009 "GMO" Law established the general guidelines to allow for the intentional release of GE products into the environment and field trials, under license, but the detailed regulations on licensing are still missing.
-The University of Sarajevo/Faculty of Agriculture and Food Science (FAFS) began the process of seeking permission to conduct field trials of a GE plum (the 'HoneySweet' plum which is resistant to the plum pox virus [Sharka]), asking for clarification on the application procedure.
+- b) APPROVALS/AUTHORIZATIONS: The FSA of BiH has approved MON-Ø4Ø32-6 GE, MON-89788-1, MON-87751-7, MON-877Ø1-2, DAS-444Ø 6-6, and ACS GMØØ6-4 soybeans for import for animal feed.
+No GE seeds or planting material have been approved for cultivation or for confined filed trials. - c) STACKED OR PYRAMIDED EVENT APPROVALS/AUTHORIZATIONS: BiH's existing regulations do not have any special provisions to deal with stacked events.
+The "GMO" Council has yet to discuss this issue. - d) FIELD TESTING: There are no field tests of GE plants being conducted.
+The 2009 "Law on GMOs" established the general guidelines to allow for the intentional release of GE products into the environment and field trials, under license, but the detailed regulations on licensing are still missing.

-The "GMO" Council's opinion related to the plum field trial is that it represents a deliberate "GMOs" introduction into the environment, and therefore the competent authorities should draft and adopt a clear procedure for submitting a request for deliberate introduction of "GMOs" into the environment.
-However, the Council also concluded that the "GMO" control system at all levels in BiH it is not functional and recommend that the competent authorities should first amend and harmonize BiH's legislation with the latest EU legislation before any other action.
+Several years ago, the University of Sarajevo/Faculty of Agriculture and Food Science (FAFS) began the process of seeking permission to conduct field trials of a GE plum (the 'HoneySweet' plum which is resistant to the plum pox virus asking for clarification on the application procedure.
+The "GMO" Council concluded that the plum field trial represented a deliberate "GMO" introduction into the environment, and therefore the competent authorities should have drafted and adopted a clear procedure for submitting a request for deliberate introduction of "GMOs" into the environment.
+However, the Council also concluded that the "GMO" control system at all levels in BiH it was not functional and recommend that the competent authorities should first amend and harmonize BiH's legislation with the latest EU legislation before any other action.
+To date, no new or updated regulation has been drafted.

-- e) INNOVATIVE BIOTECHNOLOGIES: The country has not determined the regulatory status of innovative biotechnologies at this time. - f) COEXISTANCE: The Law on "GMOs" forbids planting of crops derived from modern biotechnology in nature-protected areas, ecological areas, areas for organic agricultural production or eco-tourism, and in protected areas (i.e. defined as registered protected impact zones).
+- e) INNOVATIVE BIOTECHNOLOGIES: The country has not determined the regulatory status of innovative biotechnologies at this time. - f) COEXISTANCE: The "Law on GMOs" forbids planting of crops derived from modern biotechnology in nature-protected areas, ecological areas, areas for organic agricultural production or eco-tourism, and in protected areas (i.e., defined as registered protected impact zones).
 In addition, GE crop planting for reproduction is allowed only in areas that are approved by the Council of Ministers based on FSA's recommendations.
-In cases where the Law on "GMOs" cannot be applied, the Food Law and the bylaws derived from that law will apply. - g) LABELING AND TRACEABILITY: The Law on "GMOs" says that food products that contain or are composed of "GMOs" must be labeled as follows: - For individually packaged products the label on the packaging should read: "This product contains 'GMO' components" or "This product contains genetically modified (name of organism)." - For bulk packaged products the label should read "This product contains 'GMO' components" or "This product contains genetically modified (name of organism)" and should be placed directly on the product or near the product (as it is being sold).
+In cases where the Law on "GMOs" cannot be applied, the Food Law and the bylaws derived from that law will apply. - g) LABELING AND TRACEABILITY: The "Law on GMOs" says that food products that contain or are composed of "GMOs" must be labeled as follows: - For individually packaged products the label on the packaging should read: "This product contains 'GMO' components" or "This product contains genetically modified (name of organism)." - For bulk packaged products the label should read "This product contains 'GMO' components" or "This product contains genetically modified (name of organism)" and should be placed directly on the product or near the product (as it is being sold).